bizz84/AcceptanceMark/README.md

 ### The solution: AcceptanceMark

-AcceptanceMark is the perfect tool to write Fitnesse-style acceptance tests, while integrating seamlessly with XCTest.
+AcceptanceMark is the ideal tool to write Fitnesse-style acceptance tests that integrate seamlessly with XCTest:

-* Write tests in markdown with tables.
+* Write your tests inputs and expected values in markdown tables.
-* Auto-generated XCTest boilerplate code for tests with **strong-typed input/outputs**.
+* AcceptanceMark generates XCTest test classes with **strong-typed input/outputs**.
-  * **You only write your business logic in the test runners**.
+* Write test runners to evaluate the system under test with the given inputs.
-* Easy to integrate with both Unit Tests and UI Tests.
+* Run the chosen test target (Unit Tests or UI Tests both supported) and get a test report.

 ### How does this work?